 The world’s first biosurfactant

 When it comes to surfactants – a key cleaning ingredient that creates foam and allows products to work by breaking down oil, grease and soil – there are few sustainable alternatives out there.
-Working with a leading biotech firm, we created Rhamnolipids – a first-of-its kind for household cleaning products – made from naturally occurring fermentation and which is 100% biodegradable and renewable.
+Working with a leading biotech firm, we created Rhamnolipids – – made from naturally occurring fermentation and which is 100% biodegradable and renewable.

 We’re pioneering large-scale production of this ingredient and, since the initial launch in Chile, we have also now rolled it out in our Sunlight brand in Vietnam.